Skip to menu Skip to content Skip to footer

 Christine de Waard

 Megatrends help inform our understanding of what the future economy and working world will look like.
 Climate change can shape careers by shaping the global economy.
-New industries and jobs are created from global disruptions, as businesses increasingly change the way they run and influence the way we work.
+New industries and jobs emerge as businesses increasingly change the way they run and influence the way we work.

 Why businesses need to adapt to megatrends

-There can be critical long-term disadvantages for businesses that underestimate the risks associated with megatrend disruptions and do not adapt.
+There can be critical long-term disadvantages for businesses that underestimate the risks associated with megatrend disruptions and don't adapt.
 This oversight can be a result of current incentive structures that reward short-term performance and diminish the value of long-term resourcing or goals.

-Christine highlights the potential for business growth if organisations are quick to adapt to climate change and implement sustainable practices.
+However, organisations that are quick to adapt to climate change and implement sustainable practices have potential for business growth.

 "There are huge opportunities to be more efficient with resources, reduce waste, use different energy sources, come up with new innovative products and services, access new markets and growth in existing markets, and increase resilience,” she says.

 Christine has found that organisations and businesses are no longer only expected to create profit for shareholders.
-There are now consumer and stakeholder expectations about the way organisations engage with society, impact the environment, and prepare for the associated risks of climate change.
+Consumers and stakeholders now have expectations about the way organisations engage with society, impact the environment and prepare for the associated risks of climate change.
 Failing to address these expectations can lead to a business’s downfall.

 Equally important is how companies communicate to build transparency over environmental, social and governance (ESG) performance, in addition to financial performance.
-New reporting standards are emerging for companies which are likely to integrate performance across climate change and environment into financial statements, connecting sustainability reporting and performance to the value of a company.
+New reporting standards for companies that integrate performance across climate change and environment into financial statements are emerging.
+These standards connect sustainability reporting and performance to the value of a company.

-Value in sustainability: capitalising on opportunities in the public and private sector
+New opportunities in the public and private sector: business sustainability careers

-“Some of my most interesting projects to date have shown that there are significant upsides to embracing a transition to net zero emissions, and much lower risk, compared to continuing business as usual.
+“Some of my most interesting projects to date have shown that there are significant upsides, and much lower risk, to embracing a transition to net zero emissions compared to continuing business as usual.
 We have seen this make a real difference in how organisations go about decision-making, planning and policy development.”

 The upside to disruption for businesses and industries who respond to opportunities can include: